brandijsen/Progetto-JS-BASICS-di-Andrea-Brandetti/README.md

 - Increment Function

-When the user press the button "+" the counter will rise until he release it.
+When the user press the "+" button the counter will rise until he release it, this is possible thanks to the "onclick" and "mousedown" events. "mouseup" event will stop the counter.

 ![Test Image](./assets/images/increment.png)

 - Decrement Function

-When the user press the button "-" the counter will fall until he release it.
+We use the same process for the "-" button.
+The counter will fall until the user release it.
 Of course, this is possible just if the counter value is higher than 0.

 ![Test Image](./assets/images/decrement.png)